 Why is EU action needed?
-To develop EU trustmarks for EU-wide trust
+To develop EU trustmarks to enhance EU-wide consumers' trust

 The Commission is exploring the usefulness and benefits of the EU-wide trustmark schemes to reassure consumers on the reliability of accredited traders.

-- The Commission conducted a comparative study on trustmark schemes in EU Member States and discussed the issue at the Digital Agenda Assembly 2012..
+- The Commission set up a stakeholder platform and conducted a comparative study on trustmark schemes in EU Member States as well as discussed the issue at the Digital Agenda Assembly 2012.